 Decorate the baubles with ribbons, bows, or tags, and you’re ready for gifting!
 My baubles were topped with simple curling ribbon and I used a loop of bakers’ twine in lieu of a hangar.
 The tags were homemade using cardstock and glitter washi tape.
 For quick work and less waste, cut the card stock in a long strip of the length you want for tagging, tape across one long edge, and cut the strip into pieces.
 Punch the top, notch the bottoms (optional), and done!
 We also have free printable Christmas tags and a whole rainbow of mix-and-match dog treat tags in our archives.

-🦴 Although I’ve found that the baubles I used are very well sealed, I would still caution against actually hanging these on your tree unless you’re certain that your pets won’t be interested in trying to snaffle them!
+Although the baubles I used seemed very well sealed, I would still caution against actually hanging these on your tree unless you’re certain that your pets won’t be interested in trying to snaffle them!
 Tree climbing disaster and/or plastic bauble biting in general are to be avoided for safety and sanity.
 If gifting, give them to the owners and not the pets.
-Twine, ribbon, cords, or small delicious smelling baubles of treats are not safe for playful or hungry pets!
+Twine, ribbon, cords, or small delicious smelling baubles of treats are not safe for playful or hungry pets.
+Celebrate safely, furfriends!